marmelab/react-admin/docs/Tutorial.md

         localStorage.removeItem('username');
         return Promise.resolve();
     }
-    // called hen the API returns an error if (type === AUTH_ERROR) {
+    // called when the API returns an error if (type === AUTH_ERROR) {
         const { status } = params;
         if (status === 401 || status === 403) {